U.S. flag

 Telehealth and postpartum care

 Your maternal telehealth program can still play an important role in the care and health of your patients even after they give birth.
-Patients from rural or underserved communities may have an even harder time getting to in-person appointments after childbirth.

 Barriers to postpartum care could include: